alonshrestha/blog.alonshrestha.com.np/_posts/2019-10-20-Understanding-Hard-and-Soft-Links-In-Linux.md

 {% endhighlight %}

-{% include note.html content= " For creating hard links you must be the owner that file." %}
+{% include note.html content= " For creating hard links you must be the owner of that file." %}

 # Removing Links
 Removing links on Linux is a bit risky task to do.
 You might create an error working program or loses the data.
 Below shows the example of removing links.